More Photos

 19 KM

 Today is the day you will complete the Camino de Portuguese from Porto!
 Leaving Padron you will make your way north passing Iria Flavia where the Church of Santa Maria was rebuilt in the 12th century in the place of the first cathedral in Galicia.
 You continue passing quaint Galician villages to reach the magnificent sanctuary of Nossa Senora da Escravitutes before making your way through the streets to finally begin to see your ultimate goal, Santiago de Compostela.
 Making your way further into the city you will soon arrive at the Faxeira gate, the entrance of the Portuguese Way to join fellow pilgrims from around the world in reaching the resting place of Saint James in the spectacular cathedral.
 This is a proud moment and you will have time to absorb it before making your way to your final hotel for a well-earned rest.
+Obtaining the Compostela: To cope with large numbers of pilgrims during the busiest part of the summer months, the pilgrim office has installed a numbered ticketing system for processing your pilgrims' passport.
+Please be aware that you may have to return to collect your certificate the morning after presenting your passport.

 Accommodation